lexspirtes/restaurant-simple/README.md

   - some restaurants don't have complete data --> how are these handled?
     - don't include in DB
     - make it clear that restaurants without grades will not show up with queries?
+- API
+  - make API endpoint so it doesn't call database each time